dezlidezlidezli/_33ble/README.md

 # _33ble
 A bluetooth drop-in PCB for the _33 keyboard by tominabox1.
-Documentation is available [here](https://dez.li/_33ble), and the ZMK config repository is available at [au](aoeu.com)
+Documentation is available [here](https://dez.li/_33ble), and the ZMK config repository is available [here](https://github.com/dezlidezlidezli/underscore33-zmk-config).

+Thank you to [Makenova](https://github.com/makenova) and [Matthew Dias](https://github.com/matthewdias) for funding the open-sourcing of this project.